GEECS-BELLA/GEECS-Plugins/ScanInfoTable/README.md

 # ScanInfoTable
 This code runs a GUI that shows a table of scan infomation and parameters of the day.
 This is a simpler version of [ScanInfoToGsheet](https://github.com/GEECS-BELLA/GEECS-Plugins/tree/master/ScanInfoToGsheet), since this code just shows a table (not saving).
-It is sufull when you want to look back several run days quickly.
+It is usefull when you want to look back several run days quickly.

 ## How to run
 Commandline: `python ScanInfoTable.py`, or right click the file and choose **open with python**.